RELATES TO: KRS 309.133, 309.1335(1)(c), 309.134, 309.137

 1. Files a written request for approval;

-2. Pays an annual application fee of seventy-five (75) dollars; and
+2. Pays an annual processing fee of seventy-five (75) dollars; and

 3. Provides the information on a continuing education program that it proposes to provide that meets the requirements established in this administrative regulation.